 Encapsulate the approach proposed by Muller and Greeff (2022) to develop a curriculum shaped specifically to incorporate pre-defined skills that can be aligned to a module-outcome-level binary rubric.

-Enhance the template of the content required in the portfolio of evidence that illustrates the progression of student skills and application of knowledge through the IPCB learning approach.
+Enhance the template of the content required in the portfolio of evidence that illustrates the progression of student skills and application of knowledge through the IPCBL learning approach.

 Introduce external training milestones into the approach to ensure certificates are obtained timeously and within integrated capstone project context, contributing to the overarching module context.